 Similarly, locating the organizations that authored these standards is a straightforward exercise.

 By contrast, de facto standardization processes—and the standards that emerge from them—can often be illogical, ineffective, and even counterproductive.
-When they’re longstanding, widely-held, and unquestioned, they present a significant barrier to the introduction of deliberate standardization—forming the basis of an “anti-standardization bias” that can be difficult to surmount.
+When they’re longstanding, widely-held, and unquestioned, they present a significant barrier to the introduction of deliberate standardization—forming the basis of an “anti-standardization bias” that is difficult to recognize and overcome.

 Deliberate standardization processes range from the casual and ad hoc to the formal and legal.
 Depending on the parties developing the standards, as well as their objectives, four broad categories of intentionally-developed standards emerge:

-All of these categories—including the especially important fourth one, “Innovators”—will be discussed in greater detail in the Types of standards section later in this article.
+All of these categories—including the especially important fourth one, “Innovations”—will be discussed in greater detail in the Types of standards section later in this article.

 Among the less-obvious de facto standardization processes which persist in business today, five categories can be defined: